Why Milanesa is More Than Just Comfort Food in Argentina

 – Oil for frying

-Season the chicken breast cutlets with salt and pepper.
-Then, dip them in the beaten eggs and coat them in breadcrumbs.
-Fry in hot oil for about 3-4 minutes on each side, or until golden and crispy.
-Serve with a side of rice and vegetables for a complete and satisfying meal.
+Fry in hot oil on each side for 3-4 minutes or until golden and crispy.
+Serve with rice and vegetables for a complete and satisfying meal.

 3. Pork Milanesa